 The Chinese Story of Mulan is Actually More Badass Than the Disney Version

 The legend of Hua Mulan, the fearless Chinese warrior from the Northern and Southern Dynasties period, is a story most people are familiar with today through the Disney classic.
-But even the Disney version didn’t capture how epic of a woman Mulan was said to be.

 Based on tales from medieval China, her story has inspired a number of screen and stage adaptations for global audiences in the modern era, but none so far have been able to portray the Mulan described in ancient Chinese texts.